meta-magic/Amexio-Atom-Extension/README.md

 # Amexio Angular Extensions for Atom

-This extension will help the developers of Atom with quick code snippet for the Amexio and Angular Markup as well as Angular TypeScript.
+This extension will help the developers of Atom with quick code snippet for the Amexio Angular Markup as well as Angular TypeScript.

 ## Usage